ennmichael/site/README.md

 # typescript-game-of-life

-Left click to toggle weather a cell at a certain position is alive, enter to start the simulation.
+Left click to toggle whether a cell at a certain position is alive, enter to start the simulation.

 ## Running